Update: Feb 2025

 Cha Ca La Vong

-Cha Ca La Vong gives its best taste when it is still boiling in vegetable oil pan.
-Eating this special dish requires some techniques for the best enjoyment: grasp a piece of fish and then use spoon to draw some boiling oil in the pan to pour onto it and eat with rice vermicelli, peanuts, coriander, dill, spiced fresh onion and an indispensable ingredient â máșŻm tĂŽm (fish sauce).
+Cha Ca La Vong gives its best taste when it is still boiling in a vegetable oil pan.
+Eating this special dish requires some techniques for the best enjoyment: grasp a piece of fish and then use a spoon to draw some boiling oil in the pan to pour onto it and eat with rice vermicelli, peanuts, coriander, dill, spiced fresh onion and an indispensable ingredient â máșŻm tĂŽm (fish sauce).

 You can find it at: